finqu/aptl/docs/directives.md

 @end
 ```

-#### Output

-The examples are rendered in a structured format suitable for AI consumption:
+This renders in a structured format suitable for AI consumption:

 ```
 Examples: